-A major criticism of the population model is that the equations used to estimate hunting selectivities of the immature age-groups produce biased results, which lead to more uncertainty in estimating the initial age distribution and hence in estimating natural mortality.
-Therefore, with the present methodology and current data, it does not appear possible to discriminate between mortality rates in the range of 0.07-0.12.
+tween mortality rates in the range of 0.07-0.12.
 Another criticism is that minor changes in assumptions could lead to considerable increase in the 95% confidence limits calculated for the estimates of pup production and natural mortality.
 This greater variance implies that it is not possible to say that the population is increasing under recent catch limitations, although the analysis does support the results of previous studies that the rapid decline in population was halted with the imposition of conservation measures in 1971.
 It is also not possible to say that the stock can support a catch in excess of 200,000 animals despite the optimistic estimates derived from the model.
 It was agreed that these uncertainties could only be resolved in future by obtaining accurate estimates of pup production.

-No new data were available for the Canadian Arctic and West Greenland catches, but increase recorded for the late 1970's are consistent with the hypothesis of an increase in production, although it is possible that the increased catches resulted from increased mechanization of hunting.
+No new data were available for the Canadian Arctic and West Greenland catches, but the increased catches recorded for the late 1970's are consistent with the hypothesis of an increase in production, although it is possible that the increased catches resulted from increased mechanization of hunting.